achmelev/lilac/docs/web/markdowns/reference.markdown

 This third variant of the two statements above declares again a field reference constant which specifies a reference to the string field **name** from the (invented) class **com/example/Car**, However, the name of the resulting [field reference constant](#field-reference-statement) has been, this time, specified explicitly as **car_weight**.

+####Macro method reference statement

+A macro method reference statement instructs the assembler to create all constants needed to declare a [method reference constant](#method-reference-statement) or an [interface method reference constant](#interface-method-reference-statement).

+The syntax of the statement is as follows:

+	::ebnf
+	macro method reference statement = const, ('methodref'|'intfmethodref'), method return type, method name, '(', method parameters,')', 'from', (class reference constant name|binary identifier),['as', method reference name] ;
+	method return type = java type|'void' ;
+	method parameters = method parameter, {',', method parameter} ;
+	method parameter = java type, parameter name

+The above ebnf expressions describe essentially a syntax which is very similar to the definition of the method signature in the Java language.
+The name of the method reference generated is specified in the same fashion as has been described above in the specification of the [macro field reference statement](#macro-field-reference-statement).

+Examples:

+	::lilac
+	const intfmethodref void run() from java/lang/Runnable;

+The above statement declares an [interface method reference constant](#interface-method-reference-constant) named **Runnable.run** which specifies a reference to the method **run** in the class **java/lang/Runnable**.

+	::lilac
+	const methodref java/io/Writer append(CharSequence s, int start, int end) from  java/io/Writer as writer_append;

+The above statement declares an [method reference constant](#method-reference-constant) named **writer_append** which specifies a reference to one of several methods **append** in the class **java/io/Writer**.
+Note that the references to the class **java/io/Writer** have been specified using a [binary identifier](#binary-identifiers) while for the reference to the interface **java/lang/CharSequence** a [class reference constant](#class-reference-statement) has beed used.